swlaschin/fsharpforfunandprofit.com/_posts/2012-07-16-interfaces.md

    abstract member Area : float with get,set
 {% endhighlight %}

-And here’s the definition for the equivalent abstract base class:
+And hereâ€™s the definition for the equivalent abstract base class:

 {% highlight fsharp %}
 [<AbstractClass>]